Share

 To establish the timeline, break down the process into manageable chunks like “pre-production,” “audio recording,” or “post-production” to mark how long each will take you.

-Don’t forget each video footage will need a couple of extra days for reviews and edits.
-This highly influences the quality of your output, so don’t neglect this part.
-In fact, feedback gathering should be a part of your timeline.
+Keep in mind that each video footage will require a few extra days for reviews and edits.
+This phase significantly influences the overall quality of your output, so don't rush through it.
+Incorporate feedback gathering into your timeline to ensure a polished final product.

 As an added bonus, they might also have a marketing team at hand to give you some extra tips for promoting your video content.